pear/Net_SmartIRC/README.md

 - To provide a concise, easy-to-use module API to make it do exactly what you want.

 ## Future plans
-PEAR is slowly dying, and this package was originally written for PHP 4 (and the code shows it).
+This package was originally written for PHP 4 (and the code shows it).
 My aim is to fix all submitted bugs, update the code structure as much as I can without breaking backward compatibility, and implement whatever new features are fairly simple to add.
-I will likely be using this package as a starting point for a new IRC library that uses better OO principles and is even easier to use, which will most likely be a Packagist/Composer package rather than a PEAR package.
+This package will likely be used as a starting point for a new IRC library that uses better OO principles and is even easier to use.

 ## How to contribute
 1. Read the TODO file or the roadmap on the main package homepage to see what needs doing